OpenSilver/OpenSilver.Documentation/documentation/general/javascript-interop-and-libraries.md

 End Sub
 ```

-$0 is replaced by the first argument, $1 is replaced by the second, etc. For strings it is the same as concatenating strings, but the purpose of this syntax is to preserve strong typing in the case where the types are more complex, as we will see below.
+In the JavaScript code passed as first argument, "$0" will be substituted with the first subsequent argument, which in this instance is the variable "text."
+If there are additional arguments, "$1" will be substituted with the second argument, and so forth.
+When you use strings as parameters, the result will be the same as replacing the "$0" placeholders with the corresponding strings.
+The main purpose of this syntax is to preserve strong typing for the cases where the types are more complex, as will be illustrated below.

-One of the functionalities supported by this API is the passage of objects from the JavaScript context to the C# context, so as to be able to chain several calls, as shown in the following example:
+This API also allows you to retrieve objects from the JavaScript context into the C#/VB.NET context.
+This will in turn let you chain several calls, as shown in the following example:

 * C#
 ```